 - Total baby boomers with this name: 294,755

 - Lowest popularity: 1952 (#31 rank)

-- Today's rank: #2,889 (57 babies born)
+- Popularity in 2018: #2,889 (57 babies born)

 A combination of the names Cherie and Beryl, Cheryl wasn’t used as a name often until the 1930s.
 The release of the French book “Cheri,” about a young man and his older female lover, helped spur its popularity.
 Cheryl Ladd and Cheryl Tiegs are two famous baby boomers.

 - Total baby boomers with this name: 346,440